oar-team/batsim/docs/tuto-reproducible-experiment/tuto.rst

   :caption: :download:`notebook.Rmd <./notebook.Rmd>`
   :language: md

-The notebook can be run with the following command.
+The notebook can be run with the following command — which will run the simulations and analyses from the notebook.

 .. code-block:: bash